-Age at Arrival and the Integration Trajectories of Childhood Refugees (with Linna Marten, Moritz Marbach, Dominik Hangartner, and Jens Hainmueller); presented at Stockholm Sessions on Migration (November 2017); presented at Institut national d’études démographiques (January 2018); presented at the annual conference of the Population Association of America (April 2018).
+Age at Arrival and the Integration Trajectories of Childhood Refugees (with Linna Marten, Moritz Marbach, Dominik Hangartner, and Jens Hainmueller); presented at Stockholm Sessions on Migration (November 2017); presented at Institut national d’études démographiques (January 2018); presented at the annual conference of the Population Association of America (April 2018); presented at the European Population Conference (June 2018).

 The family formation of immigrants who arrive as children: Project overview, presented to the Department of Human Geography at Stockholm University (November 2017)